MTAV26/4DROP/README.md

 <br/>
 <br/>

-In the case of the SEAS5-related data, they are available through the Copernicus Climate Data Store.
-To obtain this data, access can be gained through the following web link: [https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset).

 ### Source data
 4DROP is available at https://github.com/MTAV26/4DROP/tree/main/data from January 1981 to December 2022.
 The files were created in NetCDF format following the Climate metadata standards.
 The 4DROP data contains information about the average SPI, the probability of moderate drought, and the alert level.